 Nestled in the foothills of the mighty Himalayas, 200 miles west of Nepal’s border, lies a little-known tea region called Kumaon.

 One of the most remote regions in all of India, Kumaon (pronounced “koo-maw-in”) was originally settled in the 1400s by Indians fleeing religious persecution as invaders entered the subcontinent.
-This independent, self-reliant population settled the mountains, far from the cities in the plains, carving out terraces from the mountainsides to support subsistence lifestyles.
+This independent, self-reliant population settled the mountains.
+Far from the cities in the plains, they carved out terraces from the mountainsides to support subsistence lifestyles.

 The first records of tea cultivation in Kumaon date back to the 1830s, a time when the British and East India Company were searching for places to grow tea on the Indian subcontinent to circumvent trade with China.
 Drawn to Kumaon’s acidic, well-drained soils, they brought in Chinese seeds to set up initial test plots on the mountainous landscape.

 Camellia sinensis took well to Kumaon soils, and the plant thrived there—more than 15 years before Robert Fortune’s legendary saplings reached Indian shores.

 While Kumaon tea was well received in Europe, the region was challenged by its distance from the ports.
 Kumaon was located hundreds of miles from the coastal British capital in Calcutta.
 Getting the tea out of the mountains and to the ports required roads, infrastructure, and a supply chain network that did not exist and was seen as a logistical nightmare.
 Strong lobbies of growers kept the focus and flow of resources toward developing tea plantations in Assam and Darjeeling.

 By the 1920s, the experimental plots in Kumaon had been abandoned.
 Over the next few decades, the hardy tea bushes grew largely untended.

 The road back